AlexanderJCS/platformer-creator-console/README.md

 ### Creating your own level

 Create a new text file in the same directory as the executable file.
 Then, draw out your level with spaces and "X"s.
 Use P to spawn a player object.
 The program may not work without a player.

-## Compatibility

-This program only works on Windows with consoles that support ANSI escape codes.

 ## Known Issues